 Tests: Four exams will be given based on lectures and reading assignments.
-Tests are both objective and essay, graded primarily on course content.
+Tests are objective and essay, graded primarily on course content.
 Note: It is possible to pass the exams and still flunk the course if you do not turn in the additional assignments.
-A study guide will be distributed prior to the tests.
+A study guide will be posted on Blackboard prior to the tests.